Bitbloq/Adafruit-GFX-Library/README.md

 - Please no more pentagram-drawing PRs.
 Any oddly-specific drawing functions can go in your own code and aren't helpful in a library context.

 If you *must* have one of these features, consider creating a fork with the features required for your project...it's easy to keep synced with the upstream code.

+# About this fork

+This fork includes a header file in `Adafruit_SPITFT.h` for enabling compatibility with the atmega328pb architecture and therefore with the BQ Educación Zum Core 2.0 board.